 Etsy (ETSY) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the online crafts marketplace had gained 22.7% in the past month.
-In that same time, the Computer and Technology sector gained 8.52%, while the S&P 500 gained 5.26%.
+Heading into today, shares of the online crafts marketplace had gained 10.79% over the past month, outpacing the Computer and Technology sector's gain of 7.91% and the S&P 500's gain of 5.15% in that time.

-ETSY will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.40, up 185.71% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $327.60 million, up 80.89% from the year-ago period.
+Investors will be hoping for strength from ETSY as it approaches its next earnings release, which is expected to be August 5, 2020.
+In that report, analysts expect ETSY to post earnings of $0.43 per share.
+This would mark year-over-year growth of 207.14%.
+Our most recent consensus estimate is calling for quarterly revenue of $327.60 million, up 80.89% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.11 per share and revenue of $1.18 billion, which would represent changes of +46.05% and +44.75%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.13 per share and revenue of $1.22 billion.
+These totals would mark changes of +48.68% and +48.53%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for ETSY.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for ETSY should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 5.56% higher.
-ETSY is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 7.05% higher.
+ETSY is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that ETSY has a Forward P/E ratio of 93.22 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 34.51.
+Digging into valuation, ETSY currently has a Forward P/E ratio of 94.54.
+Its industry sports an average Forward P/E of 34.21, so we one might conclude that ETSY is trading at a premium comparatively.

-We can also see that ETSY currently has a PEG ratio of 4.16.
+Investors should also note that ETSY has a PEG ratio of 4.22 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Services stocks are, on average, holding a PEG ratio of 2.76 based on yesterday's closing prices.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.56 based on yesterday's closing prices.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 156, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.